IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

-hereafter, we omit the argument $\x$ since it is the same in all contributions in our equations and we have used the well-known result for the long-wavelength infrared part of the free massless field~\cite{Vilenkin:1982wt,Linde:1982uu}:
+Hereafter, we omit the argument $\x$ since it is the same in all contributions and we have used the known result for the long-wavelength infrared part of the free massless field~\cite{2015PhRvD..91j3537O}: